How can I get internet when my WiFi is down?

 Change this to the SSID of your router.
 Once this is done head back to your main 'Settings' page and tap on 'Personal Hotspot'.

 Tap on 'Allow Others To Join' to allow your devices to connect.

-Provided your smartphone is receiving a data signal all your devices will connect and come back online!
+Provided your smartphone is receiving a decent data signal, all your devices will be back online.

 When your broadband internet signal comes back online make sure your wireless router is turned on and all lights are illuminated.